plasa-labs/plasa-protocol/README.md

 The Plasa Protocol is implemented using several Solidity smart contracts:

+1. `Space.sol`: Main contract for managing a space, including follower stamps, points, and questions.
-1. `Stamp.sol`: Base contract for non-transferable ERC721 tokens (stamps).
+2. `Stamp.sol`: Base contract for non-transferable ERC721 tokens (stamps).
-2. `AccountOwnershipStamp.sol`: Implementation of the Account Ownership Stamp.
+3. `AccountOwnershipStamp.sol`: Implementation of the Account Ownership Stamp.
-3. `FollowerSinceStamp.sol`: Implementation of the Follower Since Stamp.
+4. `FollowerSinceStamp.sol`: Implementation of the Follower Since Stamp.
-4. `Points.sol`: Base contract for non-transferable ERC20-like tokens (points).
+5. `Points.sol`: Base contract for non-transferable ERC20-like tokens (points).
-5. `FollowerSincePoints.sol`: Implementation of the Follower Since Points system.
+6. `FollowerSincePoints.sol`: Implementation of the Follower Since Points system.
-6. `MultipleFollowerSincePoints.sol`: Implementation of the Multiple Follower Since Points system.
+7. `MultipleFollowerSincePoints.sol`: Implementation of the Multiple Follower Since Points system.
-7. `Question.sol`: Base contract for voting questions.
+8. `Question.sol`: Base contract for voting questions.
-8. `OpenQuestion.sol`: Implementation of the Open Question type.
+9. `OpenQuestion.sol`: Implementation of the Open Question type.
-9. `FixedQuestion.sol`: Implementation of the Fixed Question type (not shown in the provided code snippets).
+10. `FixedQuestion.sol`: Implementation of the Fixed Question type.

 These contracts work together to create a comprehensive system for community engagement, reputation tracking, and decentralized decision-making.